uyha/fn/README.md

 # Function pointers as lambda
 ![C/C++ CI](https://github.com/uyha/fn/workflows/C/C++%20CI/badge.svg)

-This library provides a thin wrapper that turns (member) function pointers into individual types.
+This library provides a trait for querying information about a function pointer type, weather it is free function pointer, a member function pointer, noexcept, etc. It also provides a thin wrapper that turns (member) function pointers into individual types.
 It is intended make (member) function pointers behave like lambda but provide a more convenient syntax for it.

 ## Quickstart
 ```cpp